efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

 ====================

 **pydevmgr_elt** provides several ways to retrieve data from OPC-UA node.
-One can use the ``.get`` method of a node but when several nodes has to be retrieve in the same time the function :func:`pydevmgr_elt.downloader` and the  :class:`pydevmgr_elt.Downloader` allows to download nodes values in one call per server.
+One can use the ``.get`` method of a node but when several nodes has to be retrieve in the same time the function :func:`pydevmgr_elt.download` and the  :class:`pydevmgr_elt.Downloader` allows to download nodes values in one call per server.

 One have the choice to work with structure for a cleaner definition of used data or with dictionaries to work more dynamically.